-The results of our due diligence efforts for the reporting period ending December 31, 2023, are as follows:
+The results of our due diligence efforts for the reporting period ending December 31, 2024, are as follows:

-- 157 SOR facilities were identified using the CMRT.
-Of those 157 SOR facilities, eight were removed from the supply chain during due diligence.
-Of these eight SOR facilities, six temporarily or permanently ceased operations and two allowed their RMAP audit cycles to lapse resulting in a nonconformant status.
-Of the remaining 149 SOR facilities, 148 SOR facilities are conformant, and one facility ceased/suspended operations on December 19, 2023.
-We continue to engage with the applicable supplier to confirm its removal from the supply chain. - o We requested our suppliers to engage with the supply chain to remove any nonconformant SOR facilities from the supply chain or to communicate with any nonconformant SOR facilities to bring them into conformance.
-The two nonconformant smelters were successfully removed from the supply chain. - We requested our suppliers to engage with the supply chain to confirm that any inactive SOR facilities have been removed from the supply chain.
-Six SOR facilities were successfully confirmed to be removed from the supply chain.
-One SOR facility has not yet been confirmed to have been removed from the supply chain, but we continue to engage with the supply chain to confirm its removal. - After engaging with our suppliers, in accordance with our Supplier Code of Conduct and Ethical Minerals Sourcing Policy, we removed any inactive facilities from the supply chain, engaged in ongoing monitoring, and worked with supply chain partners to ensure conformance to RMAP is maintained.
-We continue to engage with the supply chain to confirm any remaining inactive SOR facilities are removed from the supply chain.
+- o 167 SOR facilities were identified using the CMRT.
+Of those 167 SOR facilities, 25 were removed from the supply chain during due diligence.
+Of these 25 SOR facilities, 19 temporarily or permanently ceased operations and six allowed their RMAP audit cycles to lapse resulting in a nonconformant status.
+The remaining 142 SOR facilities are conformant for calendar year 2024. - We requested our suppliers to engage with the supply chain to remove any and all nonconformant SOR facilities from the supply chain or to communicate with any nonconformant SOR facilities to bring them into conformance.
+All six nonconformant smelters were successfully removed from the supply chain. - We requested our suppliers to engage with the supply chain to confirm that any and all inactive SOR facilities have been removed from the supply chain.
+All 19 inactive smelters were successfully confirmed to be removed from the supply chain. - o After engaging with our suppliers, we upheld our Supplier Code of Conduct and Ethical Minerals Sourcing Policy by removing any and all inactive facilities from the supply chain, engaging in ongoing monitoring, and working with supply chain partners to ensure conformance to RMAP is maintained.